Islam and democracy: Salafi view

+Fahad bin Salih Al-Ajlan said in his book Muharrar Fi Siyātush Sharīʿah, "The electoral system in Islam is valid, but it is not the conventional democratic system.
+In this, political candidates must be Muslim and male, voters must also be Muslim and male, women and non-Muslims can participate in the Shura but cannot vote; the term of office of the head of state may be fixed, but it is not obligatory, but permissible."
+He also said that the ruling on participation in Islamic politics is that if a person, after maintaining his own faith, has the ability to make political reforms as much as he can, then it is encouraged, otherwise participation in it is considered haram.
+And reforms must be made in matters that already existed, in which there is an opportunity for reform and benefit, but no new haram or bid'ah can be created in the name of benefit; and participation in matters that are completely haram, such as interest, drug production, etc.

 Shia Islam

 According to the Shia understanding, Muhammad named as his successor (as leader, with Muhammad being the final prophet), his son-in-law, and cousin Ali.
 Therefore, the first three of the four elected "Rightly Guided" Caliphs recognized by Sunnis (Ali being the fourth), are considered usurpers, notwithstanding their having been "elected" through some sort of conciliar deliberation (which the Shia do not accept as a representative of the Muslim society of that time).
 The largest Shia grouping—the Twelvers branch—recognizes a series of Twelve Imams, the last of which (Muhammad al-Mahdi, the Hidden Imam) is still alive and the Shia are waiting for his "reappearance".

 Theoretical perspectives on democracy

 Al-Farabi

 The early Islamic philosopher, Al-Farabi (c.
 872–950), in one of his most notable works Al-Madina al-Fadila, theorized an ideal Islamic state which he compared to Plato's The Republic.
 Al-Farabi departed from the Platonic view in that he regarded the ideal state to be ruled by the prophet, instead of the philosopher king envisaged by Plato.
 Al-Farabi argued that the ideal state was the city-state of Medina when it was governed by Muhammad, as its head of state, as he was in direct communion with God whose law was revealed to him.
 In the absence of the prophet, Al-Farabi considered democracy as the closest to the ideal state, regarding the republican order of the Rashidun Caliphate as an example within early Muslim history.
 However, he also maintained that it was from democracy that imperfect states emerged, noting how the republican order of the early Islamic Caliphate of the Rashidun caliphs was later replaced by a form of government resembling a monarchy under the Umayyad and Abbasid dynasties.